Community meetings are a great way to bring people together to discuss a particular issue and brainstorm for solutions.

 Send another media advisory or embargoed press release to newsrooms, journalists, editors and freelancers.
 If possible follow up your advisory/release with a phone call.
 Now is the time to invite local politicians and policy makers.
 Try to secure a commitment for their participation, or at least the participation of one of their staff members.

 Call those who have agreed to speak to remind them of the time, place, date, etc. Remind them of their pre-agreed time limit.
 If they haven’t already done so, ask them to submit their speaking notes in writing.

 Three Days Before

 Re-issue media advisory.
 Call the media to remind them of the event and encourage their participation.
 If they are planning to attend, ask who they will be sending.
 If any of the meeting organizers or volunteers has any friends, family or other contacts in the media – now is the time to utilize them.

 Issue a press release and be sure to insert some quotes.
 The quotes should be from a cancer expert/scientist or community leader, and should clearly portray an idea of what will be discussed at the event.
 Don’t forget to include contact information for the designated media liaison.

 Night of the Event

-Arrive three hours ahead of time to prepare the room and put up signs and banners.
+Arrive three hours ahead of time to prepare the room and to put up signs and banners.
 Make sure directions to the meeting location are clearly visible.
 Check sound and video equipment.
-Set-up a table with educational literature.
+Set up a table with educational literature.
 Enlist five volunteers to sign-in attendees (try to get everyone’s name, mail address, telephone number and email address).
 Enlist an organizer to greet media and welcome speakers and VIPs.
 Start the event on time!
 Reserve 30 minutes at the end of meeting for discussion and questions from the audience.
 Immediately after the meeting, host a small reception (provide some snacks and beverages) to encourage continued informal discussion.